Incoming Webhook

 Incoming Webhook URL #

-To use incoming webhooks in Pipelines as Code, you must configure the incoming field in your Repository CRD.
+To use incoming webhooks in Pipelines-as-Code, you must configure the incoming field in your Repository CRD.
 This field references a Secret, which serves as the shared secret, as well as the branches targeted by the incoming webhook.
-Once configured, Pipelines as Code will match PipelineRuns located in your .tekton directory if the on-event annotation of the targetted pipelinerun is targettting a push or incoming event.
+Once configured, Pipelines-as-Code will match PipelineRuns located in your .tekton directory if the on-event annotation of the targeted pipelinerun is targeting a push or incoming event.

 If you are not using the github app provider (ie: webhook based provider) you will need to have a git_provider spec to specify a token.